OpenMaine/maineballot/_posts/2020-03-03-Q1_Vaccination.md

 ## Tell me more
+Maine has one of the highest vaccine opt-out rates in the country and high rates of diseases that could be prevented by vaccines.

-Required vaccinations to attend school in Maine: [^2]
+Vaccinations to attend school in Maine: [^2]
 * Kindergarten: 4-5 diphtheria, tetanus, and acellular pertussis (DTaP), 4 polio, 2 measles, mumps, rubella (MMR), 1 chickenpox
 * Seventh grade: 1 DTaP, 1 meningococcal conjugate (MCV4)
 * Twelfth grade: 1-2 doses MCV4